Peugeot Rapido

 The Peugeot Rapido is a 50cc scooter built by Peugeot.
 The Rapido is classed as a moped and has a top speed of either 45 km/h or 25 km/h.
 It’s the successor of the Peugeot ST 50 which was made in the 80s.

 The Rapido was made from 1990 to 1995 and has the engine of a first-generation Honda vision.
-It was very popular in the 90’s because of the bright colour schemes that where available and surprisingly good handling.
+It was very popular in the 90s because of the bright colour schemes that were available and its handling.

-The Rapido came with a very reliable 2-stroke engine and weighed around 60 Kilograms in total.
+The Rapido came with a 2-stroke engine and weighed around 60 kilograms in total.